-The name of a tablespace.
-This element can help in determining the source of the contention resources.
-It is equivalent to the TBSPACE column in the database catalog the SYSCAT.TABLESPACES. • At the application level, application-lock level, and deadlow monitoring level, this is the name of the tablespace that the application is waiting to lock.
-Another application currently holds a lock on this tablespace. • At the lock level, this is the name of the tablespace against which the application currently holds a lock. • At the tablespace level (when the buffer pool monitor groud ON), this is the name of the tablespace for which informating returned.
-This element is not returned for a table lock held on a partitioned to the lock attributes of the lock wait.
-If there are no locks, the text identifier is NONE; otherwise, it is any combination of the following appareted by a littering. able ck- e st SYSCAT.TABLESPACES. • At the application level, application-lock level, and deadlor monitoring level, this is the name of the tablespace that the application is waiting to lock.
-Another application currently holds a lock on this tablespace. • At the lock level, this is the name of the tablespace against which the application currently holds a lock. • At the tablespace level (when the buffer pool monitor groud ON), this is the name of the tablespace for which informating returned.
-This element is not returned for a table lock held on a partitioned to the lock attributes of the lock wait.
-If there are no locks, the text identifier is NONE; otherwise, it is any combination of the following ck- e st p is on is monitoring level, this is the name of the tablespace that the application is waiting to lock.
-Another application currently holds a lock on this tablespace. • At the lock level, this is the name of the tablespace against which the application currently holds a lock. • At the tablespace level (when the buffer pool monitor groud ON), this is the name of the tablespace for which informati returned.
-This element is not returned for a table lock held on a partitioned to the lock attributes of the lock wait.
-If there are no locks, the text identifier is NONE; otherwise, it is any combination of the following the lock wait. e st p is on is which the application currently holds a lock. • At the tablespace level (when the buffer pool monitor groud ON), this is the name of the tablespace for which informating returned.
-This element is not returned for a table lock held on a partitioned to the lock ATTRIBUTES The lock attributes of the lock wait.
-If there are no locks, the text identifier is NONE; otherwise, it is any combination of the following the lock wait. p is on is ON), this is the name of the tablespace for which informati returned.
-This element is not returned for a table lock held on a partitioned to the lock ATTRIBUTES The lock attributes of the lock wait.
-If there are no locks, the text identifier is NONE; otherwise, it is any combination of the following the lock wait. on is LOCK_ATTRIBUTES The lock attributes of the lock wait.
-If there are no locks, the text identifier is NONE; otherwise, it is any combination of the following identifier is NONE; otherwise, it is any combination of the following able. separated by a '+' sign: ALLOW NEW g, DELETE_IN_BLOCK ESCALATED INSERT NEW_REQUEST RR RR_IN_BLOCK UPDATE DELETE WAIT_FOR_AVAIL During a lock conversion operation, the type of lock held before the conversion is completed.
-The following is an example of a scenar that describes lock conversion: During an update or delete operation it is possible to wait for an X lock on the target row.
-If the transaction holding an S or V lock on the row, this would require a conversion.
-LOCK_CURRENT_MODE element is assigned a value of S or V, while the lock waits to be converted to an X lock. io tion, on is LOCK_RELEASE_FLAGS The lock release flags.
-Each release flag is based on a bit flag value defined in sqlmon.h. following are possible release flag settings (API Constant Descrip tion): SQLM_LOCKRELFLAGS_SQLCOMPILER - Locks by SQL con SQLM_LOCKRELFLAGS_UNTRACKED - Non-unique untracke locks - SUBSECTION_NUMBER Identifies the subsection associated with the returned information This number relates to the subsection number in the access plan can be obtained with db2expln.
-LOCK_DURATION The duration of the lock wait.
+Metric Description TBSP_NAME The name of a tablespace.
+This element can help in determining the source of the contention for resources.
+It is equivalent to the TBSPACE column in the database catalog table SYSCAT.TABLESPACES.
+At the application level, application-lock level, and deadlock- monitoring level, this is the name of the tablespace that the application is waiting to lock.
+Another application currently holds a lock on this tablespace.
+At the lock level, this is the name of the tablespace against which the application currently holds a lock. • At the tablespace level (when the buffer pool monitor group is ON), this is the name of the tablespace for which information is returned.
+This element is not returned for a table lock held on a partitioned table.
+LOCK_ATTRIBUTES The lock attributes of the lock wait.
+If there are no locks, the text identifier is NONE; otherwise, it is any combination of the following, separated by a '+' sign: ALLOW_NEW ESCALATED NEW_REQUEST RR UPDATE_DELETE WAIT FOR AVAIL LOCK_CURRENT_MODE During a lock conversion operation, the type of lock held before the conversion is completed.
+The following is an example of a scenario that describes lock conversion: During an update or delete operation, it is possible to wait for an X lock on the target row.
+If the transaction is holding an S or V lock on the row, this would require a conversion.
+The LOCK_CURRENT_MODE element is assigned a value of S or V, while the lock waits to be converted to an X lock.
+LOCK_RELEASE_FLAGS The lock release flags.
+Each release flag is based on a bit flag value defined in sqlmon.h .
+The following are possible release flag settings (API Constant Description): SQLM_LOCKRELFLAGS_SQLCOMPILER - Locks by SQL compiler SQLM_LOCKRELFLAGS_UNTRACKED - Non-unique untracked locks SUBSECTION_NUMBER Identifies the subsection associated with the returned information.
+This number relates to the subsection number in the access plan that can be obtained with db2expln. •